theobald-software/theobald-software.github.io/content/_en/ecs-core/integration_with_nintex/nintex_forms_for_office365/filling_dropdown_boxes_in_nintex_forms.md

 ---
 ref: ecscore-nintex-forms-02
 layout: page
-title: Befüllen von Dropdown-Boxen in Nintex-Forms
+title: Filling dropdown boxes in Nintex Forms
-description: Befüllen von Dropdown-Boxen in Nintex-Forms
+description: Filling dropdown boxes in Nintex Forms
 product: ecs-core
-parent: nintex_forms_fuer_office365
+parent: nintex_forms_for_office365
 permalink: /:collection/:path
 weight: 2
-lang: de_DE
+lang: en_GB
-old_url: /ECS-Core-DE/default.aspx?pageid=befuellen_von_dropdown_boxen_in_nintex_forms
 ---

-In bestimmten Integrationsszenarien kann es sinnvoll sein, SAP-Daten für eine flexible Datenselektion in kaskadierenden Dropdown-Listen zur Verfügung zu stellen.
-Auch dies ist mit JavaScript und REST-Services in Nintex Forms möglich (vgl. vorheriges Beispiel).

-Im vorliegenden Beispiel soll in einem Eingabefeld eine SAP Materialnummer eingegeben und die möglichen Treffer in einer Dropdownliste angezeigt werden.
-Wird ein Material in der Dopdown-Liste selektiert, dann soll der Materialtext in einem weiteren Feld angezeigt werden.

-**Schritt 1: Textfelder definieren**

-In unserer Nintex-Form benötigen wir drei Felder mit Bezeichnungen:

-1. Das erste Feld *Material Number* vom Typ **Single Line Textbox** ist das Eingabefeld und enthält die Materialnummer.
-2. Im zweiten Feld *Suggested Materials* vom Typ **Choice** werden die möglichen Treffer für die eingegebene Materialnummer in einer Dropdownliste ausgegeben und sind selektierbar.
-3. Im dritten Feld *Material* vom Typ **Single Line Textbox** wird der Material-Langtext zum ausgewählten Material angezeigt.
+In certain integration scenarios, it can be useful to make SAP data available for flexible data selection in cascading dropdown lists.
+This is also possible with JavaScript and REST services in Nintex Forms (see previous example).

+In this example, an SAP material number is entered in an input field and the possible hits are displayed in a dropdown list.
+If a material is selected in the drop-down list, the material text is to be displayed in another field.

+**Step 1: Define text fields**

+In our Nintex form we need three fields with designations:

+The first field *Material Number* of type **Single Line Textbox** is the input field and contains the material number.
+In the second field *Suggested material* of type **Choice**, the possible hits for the material number entered are displayed in a dropdown list and can be selected.
+The third field *Material* of type **Single Line Textbox** displays the material long text for the selected material.

 ![nintex-forms-js-dropdown-01](/img/content/nintex-forms-js-dropdown-01.jpg){:class="img-responsive"}

-Rufen Sie zunächst die Settings für das Feld *Material Number* auf und setzen Sie die Option *Store Client ID in JavaScript Variable* auf Yes. <br>
+First call the settings for the field *Material Number* and set the option *Store Client ID in JavaScript Variable* to Yes. <br>
-Tragen Sie *field_input* als Namen ins Feld *Client ID JavaScript variable name* ein.
+Enter *field_input* as the name in the *Client ID JavaScript variable name* field.

 ![nintex-forms-js-dropdown-02](/img/content/nintex-forms-js-dropdown-02.jpg){:class="img-responsive"}

-Rufen Sie anschließend die Settings für das *Choice*-Feld auf. <br>
-Wählen Sie als Anzeigeformat Drop down list und tragen Sie bei *Choices* z.B.
-Start typing ein.
-Was Sie hier eintragen spielt keine Rolle, da die Eingabe durch JavaScript später wieder überschrieben wird (Im vorliegenden Beispiel mit dem Satz *Start typing in the input* above).
+Then call up the settings for the *Choice* field. <br>
+Select Drop down list as the display format and enter e.g. Start typing for *Choices*.
+What you enter here does not matter, as the input will be overwritten by JavaScript later (in this example with the sentence *Start typing in the input* above).
-Setzen Sie anschließend die Option *Store Client ID in JavaScript Variable* auf Yes und tragen Sie ins Feld *Client ID JavaScript variable name* den Name *field_select* ein.
+Then set the option *Store Client ID in JavaScript Variable* to *Yes* and enter the name *field_select* in the field *Client ID JavaScript variable name*.

 ![nintex-forms-js-dropdown-03](/img/content/nintex-forms-js-dropdown-03.jpg){:class="img-responsive"}

-Rufen Sie anschließend die Settings für die *Single Line Textbox* neben *Material* auf.
-Setzen Sie auch hier die Option *Store Client ID in JavaScript Variable* auf Yes und tragen Sie ins Feld *Client ID JavaScript variable name* den Name *field_output* ein.
+Then recall the settings for the *Single Line Textbox* next to *Material*.
+Set the option *Store Client ID in JavaScript Variable* to *Yes* and enter the name *field_output* in the field *Client ID JavaScript variable name*.

-Da es sich nur um ein Anzeigefeld handeln soll, können Sie zusätzlich unter *Appearance* definieren, dass das Feld nur angezeigt werden soll und keine Eingaben zugelassen sind.
+Since this is only a display field, you can also define under *Appearance* that the field is only to be displayed and that no entries are allowed.

 ![nintex-forms-js-dropdown-04](/img/content/nintex-forms-js-dropdown-04.jpg){:class="img-responsive"}

-**Schritt 2: JavaScript-Code einfügen**
+**Step 2: Insert JavaScript code**

-Fügen Sie eine Referenz zu unserer JavaScript-Bibliothek unter *Form Settings -> Advanced -> Custom JavaScript Includes* ein:
+Add a reference to our JavaScript library under *Form Settings -> Advanced -> Custom JavaScript Includes*:

 [http://static.theobald-software.com/theobald.ecs.micro/5.2.0/theobald.ecs.micro.js](http://static.theobald-software.com/theobald.ecs.micro/5.2.0/theobald.ecs.micro.js)

 ![nintex-forms-js-dropdown-05](/img/content/nintex-forms-js-dropdown-05.jpg){:class="img-responsive"}

-Fügen Sie den JavaScript-Code unter *Form Settings -> Advanced -> Custom JavaScript* ein.
+Insert the JavaScript code under *Form Settings -> Advanced -> Custom JavaScript*.

 ![nintex-forms-js-dropdown-06](/img/content/nintex-forms-js-dropdown-06.jpg){:class="img-responsive"}

-Im Code wird die Funktion *tEcs.executeXql* aufgerufen, um die Materialnummer und den Material-Langtext aus der SAP-Tabelle MAKT zu lesen.
+The function *tEcs.executeXql* is called in the code to read the material number and the material long text from the SAP table MAKT.

 {% highlight javascript %}
 NWF$(document).ready(function() {